carlossantillana/rshell/README.md

 For example, it will not perform the cd command.

-The following commands work as expected: ls (including  -a, -l, and -R), cp, cat, echo, printf, mkdir, rmdir.
+The following commands work as expected: ls (including  -a, -l, and -R), cp, cat, echo, printf, mkdir, rmdir. all git commands

 Sample output as follows:

 Please enter a command:
+$ echo A && echo B || echo C && echo D
+A
+B
+D
 $

 Bugs: